vippsas/vipps-woocommerce/readme.txt

 = 2022.06.xx version 1.9.1 =
 * Improve compatibility with shipping modules
+* Fix breakage in Vipps support for the All Products block
+* Change SVG buttons to current elements

 = 2022.05.30 version 1.9.0 =
 * Support for Vipps QR-api